techiediaries/techiediaries/_posts/2020/angular-10/2020-08-29-check-blazor-app-running-webassembly -ijsinprocessruntime.md

 layout: bpost
 title: "Check if Blazor App is Running On WebAssembly Using IJSInProcessRuntime"
 image: "images/content/blazor.png"
-excerpt: "Let's see by example how to use StateHasChanged and InvokeAsync to force UI refresh in blazor"
+excerpt: "Blazor apps can run both on server-side or client-side via webassembly.
+In this short example, we'll see how to check if your app is runnning with server-side Blazor or webassembly"
 date: 2020-08-29
 tags : [blazor]
 ---

 Blazor apps can run both on server-side or client-side via webassembly.
-In this short example, we'll see how check if your app is runnning with  server-side Blazor or webassembly.
+In this short example, we'll see how to check if your app is runnning with  server-side Blazor or webassembly.

 The trick is to use the `IJSInProcessRuntime` interface.
 This is example which displays if the app is running inside a webassembly environment or in the server when clicking on a button.